Private Equity Interview Questions

 Case studies are a great way for PE firms to quickly get a full picture of your financial modeling skills and valuation skills.
-It’s one thing to be able to talk above modeling, and another thing to actually have best practices when it comes to building models in Excel.
+It’s one thing to be able to talk about modeling, and another thing to actually have best practices when it comes to building models in Excel.

-Examples of case studies:
+Examples of case studies include the following: